 Not for: The emphasis here is on the whole pupil not on academic success alone, so if that’s your focus, it might not be the school for you.

 Dare to disagree?
-Don’t take my word for it, they’ve got an Open Day Sat 7 October– why not pop along and see for yourself?
+Don’t take my word for it, they’ve got Open Days on Sat 7 October and on Sat 3 March 2018– why not pop along and see for yourself?

 Millfield Prep School, Glastonbury, Somerset BA6 8LD.
 Tel 01458 832446. millfieldschool.com